erezsh/runtype/docs/dispatch.rst

 Multiple-dispatch caches call-signatures by default (disable at your own risk!), and should add a minimal runtime overhead after the initial resolution.
 A single dispatch of two arguments is only 5 to 8 times slower than adding two numbers (see: [examples/benchmark\_dispatch](https://github.com/erezsh/runtype/blob/master/examples/benchmark_dispatch.py)), which is negligable for most use-cases.

+Dispatch is not recommended for use in functions that are called often in time-critical code.

 Limitations
 -----------